anthonybrunel/splatplanner/README.md

 ## Citation

-Please consider citing the following works if you use any of the contents provided by this specific subpart of FLYBO:
+Please consider citing the following works if you use any of the contents provided by this specific subpart of FLYBO [IEEE | ArXiv | Video]:

 ```
 @inproceedings{Brunel3DV2021,